Blablux/Ministorm/README.md

-# minnow-redux
+# Ministorm

-**minnow-redux** aims to be a clone of [minnow](https://wordpress.org/themes/minnow/) with much of the minimalism that I aim for.
+**Ministorm** is a slight variation of [Minnow](https://wordpress.org/themes/minnow/) with some more minimalism and a few features.

-This may start as a child-theme, but if I ever find the time to dig up the code, it might evolve in a full-featured theme (or in fact, a theme without much features), as I crave for simplicity.
+This started as a child-theme, but ended up as a full-featured theme (or in fact, a theme without much features).

-What this theme aims to modify:

-+ as a child theme:
+Changes from Minnow:

 + Reduce meta in posts (content & singles)
 + Change footer links and add licence
 + Remove emoji
 + Add some custom style
-+ as a full featured theme (someday):
-  + Custom header image
-  + Additional posts type
++ Changed caption style

+All credits should go to *Automattic* as I didn't changed much of their Minnow release.